BurraRohan/PersonaAI/README.md

 **Agents** — LangChain tools, LangGraph (`create_react_agent` + `StateGraph`), Groq

-The model is set in one place via `GROQ_MODEL`, so a provider deprecation is a config change rather than a code change.
-It is not auto-updated: tool-calling reliability differs between models, and the audit log records the model per call so past runs stay reproducible.
+The model name lives only in `.env` — it is never written into the source, and the app refuses to start without it.
+A provider deprecation is therefore a one-line config change.
+It is deliberately not auto-selected: tool-calling reliability differs between models, and the audit log records the model per call, so past runs stay reproducible.
+Check [Groq's deprecation page](https://console.groq.com/docs/deprecations) for current models.

 **Observability** — Prometheus, Streamlit, database-backed audit logs

 **Security** — Bearer token auth, SlowAPI rate limiting, output escaping

-**Deployment** — Docker, docker-compose, Gunicorn with Uvicorn workers
+**Packaging** — Docker, docker-compose, Gunicorn with Uvicorn workers

 ---